Online Food Shopping. I am CONVINCED it is the #1 timesaver for a busy mom or dad…

 4. Fresh Direct

 This boutique style food delivery service prides itself on providing a farm to table approach, sourcing it’s product from over 60 local farms and artisans.
 They have an environmental mission, and value sustainable products.
-They offer many organic options.
-Additionally, they have a full line of prepared meals, a catering division, and even an in-house flower shop…all ordered online and delivered straight to your door.
+Their offerings include many organic options.
+Additionally, they sell a full line of prepared meals, a catering division, and even an in-house flower shop…all ordered online and delivered straight to your door.

 The Kroger Company is the nation’s largest supermarket chain.
 Besides Kroger stores, the company owns many other brands, including Harris Teeter, Dillons, City Market, Fry’s, Gerbes, King Soopers, Owen’s, QFC, Ralph’s, Scott’s, Smith’s, Roundy’s, Jay C, Pay Less and more.
 Availability of delivery and pick up services varies, so check with your local store.